 Blockchain Adoption Will Continue to Spike

-While it’s clear that blockchain has found great success in the wake of the pandemic, it is also serving as a valuable testing ground for various industries moving forward.
-Technologists will continue to build their blockchain skills to help their companies become more innovative and efficient in a rapidly changing world.
+While it’s clear that blockchain has found great success in the wake of the pandemic, it remains a valuable testing ground for various industries moving forward.
+Technologists should stay up-to-date on blockchain trends and continue to build their blockchain skills to help their companies become more innovative and efficient in this rapidly changing world.